vanesascode/vanesascode/README.md

 ### What will you `FIND` here?

-Well, I am uploading all my practice projects with lots of notes. 🤔 Maybe they are useful for you too if you are also a student?
+Well, I am uploading all my practice projects with LOTS of notes in the code and/or readme.md. 🤔 Maybe they are useful for you too if you are also a student?

 HAVE A LOOK! 👇👇👇